swapna-kannan/ComparativeGenomics/README.md

 ## Virulence
 <ADD DESCRIPTION>
+SRST2 was used to pull Campylobacter genes from the VFDB and then Blastn was then used to find the virulence genes.
 The files for the Virulence database is in the github folder.
 If you clone this repository, the tools folder has the required information.

 The command used was: